 Two decisions/events played a crucial role in enabling this tremendous growth in ETFs:

 - CPSE: In March 2014, the ETF industry received a huge boost when the Indian Government decided to raise money by divesting their share in public-sector undertakings (PSUs) via ETFs.
-The Central Public Sector Enterprises (CPSE) ETF, which then comprised of 10 quality PSUs, was launched in March 2014
+The Central Public Sector Enterprises (CPSE) ETF, comprised of 10 quality PSUs back then, launched in March 2014

 - EPFO: In August 2015, the Employees’ Provident Fund Organisation (EPFO) announced that it would take equity exposure only via ETFs.
 Note that EPFO is the authority charged with investing/managing the PF and PPF accounts of all Indians.
 Thanks to this, a sizeable chunk of money has steadily come into ETFs in the recent years, and this is only set to increase each year as more people contribute to their PF/PPF accounts.